Your Questions, Answered 🌿

 Not in the traditional sense.

-This support blends personalised learning guidance with social-emotional mentoring, nervous-system awareness, and confidence building.
-While we may work on literacy or learning foundations, the focus is always on the whole learner, not speed, pressure, or performance.
+Inner Garden Learning provides personalised learning support for primary-aged learners that blends educational guidance with social-emotional development, confidence-building, and mindful, child-led practices.
+While we may work on literacy, numeracy, or learning foundations, the focus is always on nurturing the whole learner, supporting their curiosity, independence, and capacity to engage, without pressure, comparison, or rush.

 -